To download this recipe: EASY-RUSTIC FRUIT BREAD ROLLS PDF

 Control added sugar and salt

-What’s brilliant about baking your own bread is that you really are in control of added sugar and salt.
+What’s brilliant about baking your own bread is that you really are in control of the amount of added sugar and salt.

 Milk free variation